gm3/dcl-sonicbloom/README.md

 Sonic Bloom Discord https://discord.com/invite/ZprYm7eaC2

 ## Project Overview
-IRLArt has recreated Sonic Bloom festival in the metaverse featureing stages, music, and games!
-A great time capsule of this wonderful expierence where people from all around the world can come together in the metaverse to enjoy a great memory with their friends.
+IRLArt has recreated Sonic Bloom festival in the metaverse featuring stages, music, and games!
+A great time capsule of this wonderful experience where people from all around the world can come together in the metaverse to enjoy a great memory with their friends.

 ![](https://i.imgur.com/kVnb2m2.png)